ekohe/wulin_master/README.md

 end
 ```

-Followings are the available style methods:
+The following are the available style methods:

 `:height`

-Set the height of the component.
+Sets the height of the component.
 The value can be a number (default unit is `px`) or a percentage string.

 `:width`

-Set the width of the component.
+Sets the width of the component.
 The value can be a number (default unit is `px`) or a percentage string.

 `:css`

-Set the whole styles of the component.
-The value is a string of css styles, like `width:300px;height:200px;float:left`
+Sets the whole style of the component.
+The value is a string of css styles, such as `width:300px;height:200px;float:left`

 `:fill_window`

-Determine the component fill the whole window or not.
+Determines whether the component fills the whole window or not.
 The default value is true.

 #### Grid options

-The option configuration of grid can set some attributes of the grid.
-These methods can be used in grid class file, or as an option of grid in screen class file, like the usage of grid styles.
-Followings are the available option methods:
+The option configuration of the grid can set some attributes of the grid.
+These methods can be used in a grid class file, or as an option of a grid in a screen class file, like the usage of grid styles.
+The available option methods are as follows:

 `:cell_editable`

-Set the whole grid editable or not, default is `true`
+Sets whether the whole grid is editable or not.
+The default is `true`.

 `:column_sortable`

-Set the all columns sortable or not, default is `true`
+Sets whether all columns are sortable or not.
+The default is `true`.

 `:hide_header`

-Set the grid hide header or not, default is `false`
+Sets the grid hide header or not.
+The default is `false`.

 `:eager_loading`

-Set the grid load data or not when rendered, default is `true`.
-If set `false`, the grid won't load data until set filters.
+Sets the grid load data or not when rendered.
+The default is `true`.
+If set to `false`, the grid will not load data until filters are set.

 `:multi_select`

-Default is `true`, which means you can select multiple rows in the grid.
-If set `false`, you can only select one row.
+The default is `true`, which means multiple rows in the grid are selectable.
+If set to `false`, only one row is selectable.

 `:color_theme`

-Set color theme for a specific grid, default color theme comes from the  `app_config.yml` under the `config` folder.
+Sets color theme for a specific grid.
+The default color theme comes from  `app_config.yml` under the `config` folder.
 WulinMaster supports all [colors](https://materializecss.com/color.html) provided by [MeterializeCSS](https://materializecss.com/)

 ```yml
 # config/app_config.yml